What's Included in the Free Plan?

 The free plan unlocks the whole API surface at no cost, with these allowances:

 - Search & retrieval endpoints — search, top headlines, single-article lookup, story clusters, counts, trends and the directories all work on the free plan.
+Two extras do not:

-The 200-request pool runs on a short 1-day cycle (validity_days: 1), where paid monthly plans use a 31-day cycle.
+The 100-request pool runs on a short 1-day cycle (validity_days: 1), where paid monthly plans use a 31-day cycle.
 So the free plan is a small, fast-renewing allowance rather than a large monthly one.
 For how the request pools work in detail, see how requests and credits work.

 Why is article content truncated on the free plan?

-On the free plan the API returns each article’s long text fields as a preview, not in full.
-The body, body_html and description are cut to the first 200 characters and tagged with ...[Upgrade subscription plan], and URL fields such as href and image are shortened to a few characters.
+On the free plan the API returns the article body as a preview, not in full. body and body_html are cut to the first 200 characters and tagged with ...[Upgrade subscription plan].
+Nothing else is trimmed: href, image, description, the source domain and every URL come back complete, so free-plan articles are readable and clickable.
 This is expected behaviour, not an error — the HTTP status is still 200 and the articles are real.

 {